 Common Sac Spiders

-By far the most common biting spider found in the Midwest, common sac spiders are not particularly poisonous, though their bites are irritating.
+By far the most common biting spider found in the Midwest, common sac spiders is not particularly poisonous, though their bites are irritating.
 You will not feel immediate discomfort, but a mild sore can develop within a day or so of getting bitten.
 Usually, the sore will clear up within a week, and it can disappear even faster if you visit a doctor and get antibiotics to prevent secondary infections.